yiisoft/queue/docs/guide/error-handling.md

 ]
 ```

-Keys here except `DispatcherFactory::DEFAULT_PIPELINE` are queue channel names, and values are lists of `FailureStrategyInterface` definitions. `DispatcherFactory::DEFAULT_PIPELINE` defines a default pipeline to apply to channels without explicitly defined failure strategy pipeline.
-Each strategy definition must be one of:
+Keys here except `FailureMiddlewareDispatcher::DEFAULT_PIPELINE` are queue channel names, and values are lists of `FailureMiddlewareInterface` definitions. `FailureMiddlewareDispatcher::DEFAULT_PIPELINE` defines a default pipeline to apply to channels without explicitly defined failure strategy pipeline.
+Each middleware definition must be one of:
-- A ready-to-use `FailureStrategyInterface` object like `new FooStrategy()`.
+- A ready-to-use `MiddlewareFailureInterface` object like `new FooMiddleware()`.
 - A valid definition for the [yiisoft/definitions](https://github.com/yiisoft/definitions).
-It must describe an object, implementing the `FailureStrategyInterface`.
+It must describe an object, implementing the `MiddlewareFailureInterface`.
 - A callable: `fn() => // do stuff`, `$object->foo(...)`, etc. It will be executed through the `yiisoft/injector`, so all the dependencies of your callable will be resolved.
-You can also define a "callable-looking" array, where object will be instantiated with a DI container: `[FooStrategy::class, 'handle']`.
+You can also define a "callable-looking" array, where object will be instantiated with a DI container: `[FooMiddleware::class, 'handle']`.
-- A string for your DI container to resolve the middleware, e.g. `FooStrategy::class`.
+- A string for your DI container to resolve the middleware, e.g. `FooMiddleware::class`.

-In the example above failures will be handled this way:
+In the example above failures will be handled this way (look the concrete middleware description below):

 1. For the first time message will be resent to the same queue channel immediately.
 2. If it fails again, it will be resent to the queue channel named `failed-messages`.